 August 17, 2016

-Queenstown’s only Underwater Observatory gets up close and personal with the local wildlife in Lake Wakatipu.
+Queenstown’s only Underwater Observatory gets up close and personal with the local wildlife in Lake Wakatipu, and is one of the favourite things for kids to do in Queenstown!
 You will come across some of the biggest trout and salmon you have ever seen, with some weighing up to 20lbs.

 Take a look at the New Zealand Long Finned Eel as it slithers around outside the windows.
 A highlight for most is New Zealand’s only true diving duck, the Scaup Duck.
 Feed the fish for only a $1, sit back and watch the frenzy as the fish and ducks eat.

-Many people are surprised to find out that there is no enclosure around Underwater Observatory, the fish and eels you see are free to come and go and usually stay as they get fed regularly.
-One question we get asked time and time again in Underwater Observatory is “Is the glass magnified?” most are shocked to discover that it’s not.
+Many people are surprised to find out that there is no enclosure around Time Tripper Underwater Experience, the fish and eels you see are free to come and go and usually stay as they get fed regularly.
+One question we get asked time and time again in Time Tripper is “Is the glass magnified?” most are shocked to discover that it’s not.
 The fish outside are well fed and with no fishing allowed inside Queenstown Bay, you can find some pretty impressive sized trout swimming about.
 The trout can weigh anything from 2kg to 10kg (3lbs to 20lbs).

 The favourite amongst most are the diving ducks, Scaup Duck or New Zealand Black Teal.
 They are small ducks but appear silver underneath the water due to air trapped in their feathers.
 They can dive up to dive 8 metres and can stay underwater for 45 seconds.
 The Scaup Duck is a protected native New Zealand bird.